LRenascence/CS7337_SearchEngine/readme.txt

 nltk.stem
 http
 prettytable
+csv
+math

 How to run:
-Just run the main.py, it will link the webCrawler automaticlly (I hope).
+Just run the main.py, it will link the webCrawler and searchEngine automaticlly (I hope).

 Output:
 there are two output files.
 result.txt contains all the results which are used in my report. tf_matrix.csv is the term-document frequency matrix which is the answer to the question 6, d part.

+And you can do the query search after it completes crawling.
+Enter a query it wil return the TOP K (default 5) results.
+Enter "stop" to stop the query serach.